At the age of 72 years, in the early hours of January 1, 2020, Molly Johnston passed away in her home in Jackson.

 A Celebration of Life memorial for Molly is scheduled for early July 2020.

-To send flowers to Mollyanne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mollyanne Johnston, please visit our floral store.